C++98 OOP: Inheritance and Polymorphism

 - Public inheritance (

-public): Thepublicmembers of the base class remainpublicin the derived class, andprotectedmembers remainprotected.
-This is the most commonly used inheritance mode, maintaining the "is-a" semantics. - Protected inheritance (
+public):publicmembers of the base class remainpublicin the derived class, andprotectedmembers remainprotected.
+This is the most commonly used inheritance method, preserving the "is-a" relationship. - Protected inheritance (

-protected): Both thepublicandprotectedmembers of the base class becomeprotectedin the derived class. - Private inheritance (
+protected): Bothpublicandprotectedmembers of the base class becomeprotectedin the derived class. - Private inheritance (

-private): Both thepublicandprotectedmembers of the base class becomeprivatein the derived class.
+private): Bothpublicandprotectedmembers of the base class becomeprivatein the derived class.

-In embedded engineering, in the vast majority of cases, you should only use public inheritance.
-The reason is simple: only public inheritance maintains the "is-a" semantics, ensuring that using derived class objects through a base class interface is safe and intuitive. protected inheritance and private inheritance are more of language-level tricks with very limited use cases.
+In embedded engineering, we should almost exclusively use public inheritance.
+The reason is simple: only public inheritance maintains the "is-a" relationship and ensures that using derived class objects through a base class interface is safe and intuitive. protected and private inheritance are primarily language-level tricks with very limited use cases.

 1.4 Object Slicing